-In February 2015, our Board of Directors approved a share repurchase program of up to \$75 million.
-In March 2016 and May 2016, our Board of Directors further increased the amount authorized to repurchase by \$25 million and \$50 million, respectively, to an aggregate authorized amount of \$150 million.
+In February 2015, our Board of Directors approved a share repurchase program of up to \$75.0 million.
+In March 2016 and May 2016, our Board of Directors further increased the amount authorized to repurchase by \$25.0 million and \$50.0 million, respectively, to an aggregate authorized amount of \$150.0 million.
 The timing and actual number of shares repurchased will depend on a variety of factors including price, corporate and regulatory requirements, an assessment by management and our Board of Directors of cash availability and other market conditions.
 The program may be suspended or discontinued at any time without prior notice.
 Repurchases pursuant to our stock repurchase program could affect the price of our common stock and increase its volatility.
 The existence of our stock repurchase program could also cause the price of our common stock to be higher than it would be in the absence of such a program and could potentially reduce the market liquidity for our common stock.
 There can be no assurance that any stock repurchases will enhance stockholder value because the market price of our common stock may decline below the levels at which we repurchased such shares.
 Any failure to repurchase shares after we have announced our intention to do so may negatively impact our reputation and investor confidence in us and may negatively impact our stock price.
 Although our stock repurchase program is intended to enhance long-term stockholder value, short-term stock price fluctuations could reduce the program's effectiveness.

-We do not currently intend to pay dividends on our common stock in the foreseeable future, and consequently, your ability to achieve a return on your investment will depend on appreciation in the price of our common stock.
+Our quarterly dividend is new and modest in amount, and consequently, your ability to achieve a return on your investment will continue to depend primarily on appreciation in the price of our common stock.

-We have never declared or paid cash dividends on our common stock and do not anticipate paying any cash dividends to holders of our common stock in the foreseeable future.
-Consequently, investors must rely on sales of their common stock after price appreciation, which may never occur, as the only way to realize any future gains on their investments.
+On October 30, 2017, we announced that we will pay a quarterly cash dividend of \$0.05 per share, the first of which is payable on December 5, 2017, to shareholders of record on November 20, 2017.
+Previously, we had never declared or paid cash dividends on our common stock.
+Our quarterly dividend is new and modest in amount.
+Consequently, investors must rely on sales of their common stock after price appreciation, which may never occur, as the primary way to realize any future gains on their investments.
 There is no guarantee that shares of our common stock will appreciate in value or even maintain the price at which our stockholders have purchased their shares.